f-k-s/zipToolsPy/README.md

 # zipToolsPy
 A Matlab interface for the zipfile python module to provide basic tools to read content from zip files.
-Descending into subdirectories within a zip file is currently not supported.

 # Functions